RaineWillow/homestuck_updater/README.md

 @bot ! init out
 ```

-Alternitavely, you can avoid outputting the most recent stored update by typing:
+Alternatively, you can avoid outputting the most recent stored update by typing:

 ```
 @bot ! init